StatistikStadtZuerich/ld-pipeline/README.md

 ### Copy Step

-- "copyStatic": Copies static.n3 files from /static to defined output folder
+- "copyStatic": Copies static.n3 files from /static to defined output folder.

+### Templating Step

+- "dimensionTemplating": Creates a .ttl RDF file out of the given csv data.

 ## Run with docker